Find A Doctor

-Dr. Schwartz is a staff surgeon at The AMC.
-She graduated from Atlantic Veterinary College at the University of Prince Edward Island in 2001 and completed a rotating internship in small animal medicine and surgery at The AMC in 2002, followed by a surgical internship at Affiliated Veterinary Specialists in Jacksonville, FL in 2003, and a Small Animal Surgery Research Fellowship at the University of Tennessee in 2004.
-She completed a surgical residency at The AMC in 2007.
+Dr. Schwartz is a Senior Veterinarian and Department Head of Surgery at the Animal Medical Center.
+She graduated from Atlantic Veterinary College at the University of Prince Edward Island in 2001 and completed a rotating internship in small animal medicine and surgery at AMC in 2002, followed by a surgical internship at Affiliated Veterinary Specialists in Jacksonville, FL in 2003 and a Small Animal Surgery Research Fellowship at the University of Tennessee in 2004.
+She completed a surgical residency at AMC in 2007.
 Dr. Schwartz is also a Certified Canine Rehabilitation Practitioner.
 Her current interests and professional focus includes soft tissue surgery and orthopedic surgery, as well as minimally invasive surgery and regenerative medicine (such as stem cells and platelet rich plasma).

 Kalafut SR, P Schwartz, RL Currao, AS Levien, and GE Moore.
 Comparison of Initial and Postlavage Bacterial Culture Results of Septic Peritonitis in Dogs and Cats.
 J Am Ani Hosp Assoc.
 Sept/Oct 2018; 54(5): 257-266.